TurboWarp/docs/docs/website/unshared-projects.md

 The new procedure to download projects is to first fetch "project_token" field from `https://api.scratch.mit.edu/projects/ID` then use that to generate the URL `https://projects.scratch.mit.edu/ID?token=TOKEN`

 If you're using JavaScript, here's some sample code to get you started that will work in web browsers.
-If your code is running server-side in a place like Node.js, you should replace `https://trampoline.turbowarp.org/proxy/projects/` with `https://api.scratch.mit.edu/projects/` with as you bypass [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing).
-We make no guarantees about the uptime or service level of trampoline.turbowarp.org; use at your own risk.
+If your code is running server-side (eg. Node.js), you should replace `https://trampoline.turbowarp.org/proxy/projects/` with `https://api.scratch.mit.edu/projects/` as servers are immune to [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing).
+We make no guarantees about the uptime of trampoline.turbowarp.org; use at your own risk.
 You may also be interested in [sb-downloader](https://github.com/forkphorus/sb-downloader) (includes easy API) for a complete full project downloader.

 ```js
 const getProjectMetadata = async (projectId) => {